Move to Music with older adults

 A jive/ jitterbug with scarves

-Research over the past decade has found that the combination of cognitive stimulation, social engagement and physical activity is ideal for reducing the risk of dementia.
+Research in recent decades has found that the combination of cognitive stimulation, social engagement and physical activity is ideal for reducing the risk of dementia.
 Movement is key for healthy aging, maintaining mobility and quality of life, and music is a wonderful medium for connecting and uplifting.

 Overview of sessions